Wisconsin lawsuit asks new liberal-controlled Supreme Court to toss Republican-drawn maps

 In a sign of how much the 2011 maps entrenched Republican power in the Legislature, Democrats won every statewide race in 2018 and 53% of the statewide legislative vote.
 And yet, Democrats won just 36 of the state’s 99 Assembly seats.

 Republicans currently hold a 64-35 majority in the Assembly and a 22-11 majority in the Senate.
-Under the new maps, Republicans picked up a congressional seat in the 2022 election and now hold six of the state’s eight seats.

 The state Supreme Court in 2022 initially adopted a map drawn by Evers, plans that largely preserved the district lines favoring Republicans.
 But the U.S. Supreme Court in March 2022 rejected the legislative maps while it accepted the congressional map.
-The high court ruled that Evers’ legislative map failed to consider whether a “race-neutral alternative that did not add a seventh majority-black district would deny black voters equal political opportunity.”

 The Wisconsin Supreme Court, on a 4-3 vote then adopted Republican-drawn legislative maps.
 The court’s three liberal justices dissented.
 They are now in the majority with the arrival of Justice Janet Protasiewicz, whose 10-year term began Tuesday.